 – As a seller, you will be in full control of the appointment of your courier company.
 As such, the shipping charges you set will be added on as a cost to your buyers.

-3. Every transaction that occurs by the buyer, the buyer will pay directly to the seller of the goods or services using the bank transfer method , cash on delivery, or pay by credit card through a payment gateway.
+4. For each transaction made by the buyer, payment will be made directly to the seller of the goods or services via bank transfer, cash on delivery, or credit card through a payment gateway.

-4. You ( The Seller ) are solely responsible for your transactions and providing any sales terms, privacy terms or other terms applicable to your interactions with users/buyers.
+5. The Seller is entirely accountable for your transactions and for supplying any sales conditions, privacy policies, or other terms relevant to your dealings with users/buyers.

 • Policy: Businesses may not transact in the operations or exchange of illegal products or services.